 Entrance tickets can be bought on the day or before from their online website.
-However if you are from the UK and have a tesco club card then check out our top tips below.
-For £15 of vouchers you get one parc ticket.
-So for us it was £45 worth of vouchers got us into the parc, which we think is a great saving.
+However, if you are from the UK and have a Tesco club card then check out our top tips below.
+For £15 of vouchers, you get one park ticket.
+So for us, it was £45 worth of vouchers got us into the parc, which we think is a great saving.

 As this is a theme park there are loads of parking.
 There is a charge of 10 euros though which you pay at the booth before you park your car.
 Remember where you have parked otherwise you may spend a while searching for your car upon your return!

 Parc Asterix has 39 attractions in 6 different “worlds” and you also get the added bonus of shows to go and watch throughout your day.
 We only managed to see the Dolphin and Sea Lion show but it was interesting (although part of me wished there was an English translate button so we could understand!)
 There are rides suitable for every age although as we have a 1-year-old and a 4-year-old we struggled to find rides suitable for both of them to go on at the same time, especially as our 1-year-old is below 80cm in height.
 There are enough rides and things to do to keep you entertained for a whole day.
 We are planning to go back once our boys are a bit taller so we can have some more fun and maybe go on some of the bigger rides!